Your guide to doing business in Hong Kong

 According to the Mandatory Provident Fund (MPF) Ordinance, the employee will join the employer's MPF Scheme automatically after completing 60 working days.
 Employers and employees are each required to make regular mandatory contributions of 5% of the employee’s relevant income to an MPF scheme, subject to the minimum and maximum relevant income levels.
 For a monthly-paid employee, the current minimum and maximum relevant income levels are $7,100 and $30,000 respectively.

-The forms BIR56A and IR56B are to be completed on a yearly basis.
+The forms BIR56A and IR56B should be completed on a yearly basis at the end of the tax year.
 These forms are submitted by the employer (annual returns) reporting remuneration and pensions to the employees.
-This is to be returned, by courier or by post, to the Inland Revenue Department within one month after the return has been received.
-It is usually sent to the company on the 1st April every year.
-Form IR56B may be submitted in paper or digital format.
+The Inland Revenue Department (IRD) will send the BIR56A by mail to the employer and should be returned along with the IR56B within one month after the BIR56A has been received.
+It is usually sent to the company on 1st April every year.

 The final payment of a leaving employee should be made within seven days of the termination.

 The employer should notify the authorities of any employee who is about to cease to be employed by either completing an IR56F or IR56G form.
-The form to be filled in depends on if the employee plans to leave or continue to stay in HK and must be filled one month prior to termination, with IRD.
-The IR56F is for leavers who will remain in Hong Kong, and should be returned to the Inland Revenue Department one full month prior to an employee’s departure.
-However, if a terminating employee is planning to leave Hong Kong after separation from a company, the IR56G form should be submitted.
-This will send notification to the IRD about the termination and the further actions required to recover any Income Tax owed before their final departure.
+The form to be filled in depends on whether the employee plans to leave or continue to stay in HK, and must be submitted to the IRD one month before the employee’s leaving date.
+The IR56F is completed for leavers who will remain in Hong Kong, while IR56G is completed for leavers who will permanently leave Hong Kong after separation from a company.
+This will send notification to the IRD about the termination and further actions required to recover any Income Tax owed before the employee’s departure.

 In Hong Kong, there is no obligation for employers to withhold income tax from their employees, but they are obligated to withhold social security contributions as part of their payroll, and report that money to the Inland Revenue.
 Employees must report their income to the Inland Revenue themselves in their annual tax returns, although income tax is only charged on income sourced from within Hong Kong, and only from employees who have been resident for 60 days or more: foreign income is not taxed, regardless of an employee’s residency status.
 Social security obligations in Hong Kong involve the following considerations: